discourse/discourse/docs/DEVELOPER-ADVANCED.md

 5. Clone the project and bundle.
 6. Copy `config/database.yml.development-sample` to `config/database.yml`.
 Copy `config/redis.yml.sample` to `config/redis.yml`.
 Edit the files to point to your postgres and redis instances.
 7. Create the "vagrant" user and the development and test databases in postgres.
 See the postgres section in "Building your own Vagrant VM", below.
-8. Install the seed data to set up an admin account and meta topic: `psql DATABASE_NAME < pg_dumps/production-image.sql`

 ## Before you start Rails